LaraibAhmad/Lip-Reading/README.md

 This project's objective is to read the motion of lips and generate text from lip motion.
-This project is solely based on lip motion; there is no feature extraction of audio.
+This project is solely based on lip motion.
 I have implemented this project using two methods:
 An overview you can find in 3rd_Sem_Presentation_Md_Laraib_Ahmad.pdf More detail will be published further
 Method 1: